Cindy Farquhar: Perinatal and maternal mortality

 The Perinatal and Maternal Mortality Review Committee (PMMRC) was established in 2005.
 Farquhar was the inaugural chairperson until 2013 and was involved in establishing the processes for national data collection across 21 district health boards for all perinatal and maternal deaths.
 Groups which report to the PMMRC include the Maternal Mortality Working Group, the Neonatal Encephalopathy Working Group and the Australasian Maternity Outcomes Surveillance Survey (AMOSS) Working Group who working jointly to collect morbidity data.

 Farquhar holds the contract for the national co-ordinator services for the PMMRC to collect data and produce annual reports.
 Prior to the establishment of this database New Zealand did not report reliable maternal or perinatal mortality data, but now have data from 2006 to 2013.
 The impact of the PMMRC and related databases has led to new funding recommendations by the Ministry of Health.

 Clinical work and clinical studies

 From 2001 to 2004 Farquhar was the Clinical Director of Gynaecology at National Women's Hospital, in Auckland.
 She also works for Fertility Plus and in the Gynaecology Department of National Women's Health in Auckland and her sub-specialty interests include chronic pelvic pain, endometriosis, gynaecological endocrinology and infertility, menopause, heavy menstrual bleeding, management of polycystic ovarian syndrome and laparoscopic surgery.

+Medical history research

+In 2025 Farquhar and historian Michaela Selway published a book Against the Odds: New Zealand's first women doctors, covering the biographies and history of 150 women medical graduates over the period from the 1890s to 1967.
+The biographies finish in 1967 because this marks the establishment of the Auckland Medical School, and from that point on the numbers of women graduates increased significantly.
+Farquhar was prompted to begin working on medical history when she noticed a difference in how her mother and father, both doctors, were treated after their deaths.
+When her father died, The New Zealand Medical Journal asked Farquhar to write a 300 word obituary, which they published.
+Three years later, on the death of her mother, no such request was forthcoming (although Farquhar wrote and submitted an obituary anyway).
+After this, Farquhar established a website publishing biographies of early New Zealand medical graduates, which formed the basis of the book, published by Massey University Press in 2025.